-No matter where you are in your CSU journey, you’re encouraged to explore each summer’s activities and student video stories.
-You may discover ideas or opportunities you’re ready for at a different stage.
-Enrolling in summer session is also positively associated with student success and can help you stay on track or even graduate early.
-Financial aid is available for eligible students and nonresident undergraduates pay a reduced summer rate.
-Timely graduation can reduce overall costs while offering the chance to begin graduate studies or start a professional career sooner.
+Enrolling in summer session is positively associated with student success and can help you stay on track or even graduate earlySummer financial aid is available for eligible students.
+Nonresident undergraduates pay a reduced summer rate.
+Timely graduation can reduce overall costs and open doors to starting graduate school or your career sooner.

 Select the links above to create your CSU journey.